Richie Martin: Baltimore Orioles

-The Baltimore Orioles selected Martin with the first selection in the 2018 Rule 5 draft.
+On December 13, 2018, the Baltimore Orioles selected Martin with the first selection of the Rule 5 draft.
 Martin made the Orioles' Opening Day roster and made his major league debut on Opening Day against the New York Yankees.
 Martin recorded his first Major League hit, a single off James Paxton, and his first career stolen base on March 30, 2019.
 He hit his first career home run on May 22, 2019, off CC Sabathia in a 7-5 loss to the Yankees.
-Martin finished his rookie season with a .208 batting average with six home runs, 29 runs, 23 RBIs and 10 stolen bases in 120 games played, including 90 starts at shortstop (3rd most by a rookie in Orioles history).
+Martin finished his rookie season with a .208 batting average with six home runs, 29 runs, 23 RBI, and 10 stolen bases in 120 games played, including 90 starts at shortstop (3rd most by a rookie in Orioles history).

 Martin underwent wrist surgery on July 15, 2020, putting him out for two to three months and ending his 2020 season.
 In late January 2021, Martin suffered a broken hamate bone in his left hand while working out and required surgery.
 On May 19, 2021, it was announced that Martin suffered a non-displaced fracture in the radius bone of his left wrist, putting him out for eight to twelve weeks.
 He was placed on the 60-day injured list on May 31.
 On August 2, Martin was activated from the injured list and added to the major league roster.
 On November 30, the Orioles outrighted Martin off of the 40-man roster and assigned him to the Norfolk Tides.

 Martin began the 2022 season with Norfolk, and Baltimore promoted Martin to the major leagues on June 11.
 In his second game with Baltimore on June 12 against the Kansas City Royals, Martin went 3-for-5 with two triples and two RBI.
-He was designated for assignment on September 1 and sent outright to Triple-A. He elected free agency on October 6, 2022.
+In 13 appearances for the Orioles, he batted .167/.242/.300 with three RBI and three stolen bases.
+Martin was designated for assignment following the promotion of Jesús Aguilar on September 1.
+He cleared waivers and was sent outright to Triple-A Norfolk on September 3.
+Martin elected free agency on October 6.

-Cincinnati Reds
+Washington Nationals

 On January 17, 2023, Martin signed a minor league deal with the Cincinnati Reds that included an invitation to spring training.
+He was released on March 28, shortly after being informed that he would not make the Opening Day roster.

+On April 14, 2023, Martin signed a minor league contract with the Washington Nationals and was assigned to the Triple-A Rochester Red Wings.
+In 113 games for the Triple–A Rochester Red Wings, he batted .217/.329/.314 with 3 home runs, 36 RBI, and 29 stolen bases.
+Martin elected free agency following the season on November 6.